 The bottom line -- don't worry about dodging puddles in your Prius.

-For more information about hybrid and electric vehicles, batteries and other related topics, follow the links on the next page.
+For more information about hybrid and electric vehicles, batteries and other related topics, follow the links below.